fdagner/podcast__moodle-database-preset/README.md

-# Podcast
+# Podcast-Video

-Podcast is a preset for the Moodle activity database.
+Podcast-Video is a preset for the Moodle activity database.

 ## Description